The Beautiful Ones, Prince – Book Review

 2 Many Symbols 2 Decipher

 The first 20 percent of The Beautiful Ones chronicles Piepenbring’s few encounters with Prince, and it’s good.
 Really good.
 Which makes you wonder, what would a proper biography of Prince have looked like?
 But as he promised, Piepenbring turns the computer over to Prince, and we get photos of his handwritten notes.
 Deciphering them is difficult when we get into his cryptic writing — “way 2 close 4 com4t” — which brings the readability down dozens of points and slows you down as you read.
 But then you realize that his flowery cursive has been translated to movable type a few pages later.

 His notes consist of sayings (“If U’re funky, even on a ballad U’ll hear it.
 It’s just what U R”) along with remembrances of his childhood (“The Northside of Mpls. had 2 much testosterone 4 my taste growing up.”).
 Then at one point, it just stops, to be taken over by photos of Prince as a teenager, photos of his passport, storyboards for the video for “Kiss,” and quotes that he gave a magazine at one point during his career.
 You flip through these pages in a matter of minutes, and so getting through the book takes about a day.
 At $30, you feel like many did after buying some of his later albums—a feeling that there should be more to this than there is.

 I have no doubt that Prince felt like that.
 He was able to see so much, especially in the prime of his career from 1981 to 1987.
-It’s a shame we weren’t able to get more from Prince before his death.
-All we have now is his music, and I hope the vault will continue to stay open and deliver unheard-of music to us.
+The Beautiful Ones is an example of the things we weren’t able to get more from Prince before his death.
+All we really have is his music, and I hope the vault will continue to stay open and deliver unheard-of music to us.
 That’s his legacy.